Dutch leader expected to announce tough coronavirus lockdown

 Dutch media, citing unnamed government sources, said Prime Minister Mark Rutte will likely order schools to close beginning Wednesday and shut non-essential shops and businesses such as hair salons, museums and theaters starting Tuesday until Jan.
 19.

+“It's ridiculous at the moment,” said Bart van der Wal at the Tweede Kamer coffeeshop in a narrow alley near Amsterdam's famous canals, where clients were queueing around the corner.
+“Everybody thinks the coffeeshops will be closed tomorrow.”

+Van der Wal said he hoped coffeeshops would be allowed to stay open for takeaways “because otherwise people will deal on the street.”

-Bars and restaurants have been closed since mid-October.
+Bars and restaurants have been closed since mid-October, although many restaurants, cafes and coffeeshops have offered takeout sales.
 The partial lockdown initially slowed high infection rates, but they have been rising again in recent days.

 The 7-day rolling average of daily new cases in Netherlands has risen over the past two weeks from 29.22 new cases per 100,000 people on Nov.
 29 to 47.47 per 100,000 people on Dec.
 13.